martscht/stuart/readme.md

 ![](readme_files/figure-markdown_strict/unnamed-chunk-58-1.png)

-This change can also be visualized by a fancier curve, aka a ggplot:
+This change can also be visualized by a fancier curve, aka *ggplot*:

     library(ggplot2)
     RMSEA <- seq(0, .1, .001)